arcelioeperez/dash-app/README.md

 ```
 chmod +x eapp
 ```
-**The first line of this script is the location of the Python3 interpreter**
+**The first line of this script is the location of the Python3 interpreter.
+If you are running Windows you might have a different interpreter.
+These are [common problems that could happen when running the scripts and their solutions](https://arcelioeperez.github.io/dash-app/Troubleshooting).**
 ```
 #!/usr/bin/env python3
 ```